idaholab/moose/modules/level_set/doc/content/modules/level_set/example_rotate.md

 Adding reinitializtion, in this case the scheme proposed by [!cite](olsson2007conservative), requires the use of the MOOSE [MultiApp](/MultiApps/index.md).
 The enable reinitialization two input files are
-required: a master and sub-application.
+required: a parent and sub-application.

-The master input file must add the necessary [MultiApps](/MultiApps/index.md) and [Transfers](/Transfers/index.md) blocks.
-For the problem at hand ([circle_rotate_master.i]) this easily accomplished by adding the following to the input file from the first step (i.e., do not include the SUPG kernels).
+The parent input file must add the necessary [MultiApps](/MultiApps/index.md) and [Transfers](/Transfers/index.md) blocks.
+For the problem at hand ([circle_rotate_parent.i]) this easily accomplished by adding the following to the input file from the first step (i.e., do not include the SUPG kernels).

-!listing modules/level_set/examples/rotating_circle/circle_rotate_master.i
+!listing modules/level_set/examples/rotating_circle/circle_rotate_parent.i
          start=[MultiApps]
          end=[Outputs]

 Next, the sub-application input file must be created, which is shown below.
-This input file mimics the master input file closely, with three notable exceptions.
+This input file mimics the parent input file closely, with three notable exceptions.
 First, the [Kernels](syntax/Kernels/index.md) block utilize the time derivative and a new object, [LevelSetOlssonReinitialization](/LevelSetOlssonReinitialization.md), that implements the reinitialization scheme of [!cite](olsson2007conservative).
 Second, the [Problem](/Problem/index.md) is